top of page

 Scenario 4: Car Trouble

-A multitool helps you tighten a loose battery connection or cut a seatbelt in an emergency.
+A multitool assists you in tightening a loose battery connection or cutting a seatbelt in an emergency.

 Common EDC Mistakes